snarfed/twitter-atom/README.md

-facebook-atom
+twitter-atom
 =============

-A webapp that generates and serves an Atom feed of your Facebook stream, ie posts from your friends.
+A webapp that generates and serves an Atom feed of your Twitter stream, ie tweets from people you follow.

-Deployed on App Engine at https://facebook-atom.appspot.com/
+Deployed on App Engine at http://twitter-atom.appspot.com/